y8o/infant_mortality_SC/README.md

 - Counties with the **highest percentage of Black or African American populations** are concentrated in the central and eastern parts of the state.
 - **Infant mortality rates** varied significantly across counties, with some rural areas showing higher rates than urban centers.
 - **Dot density mapping** provided intuitive visuals for raw population counts, while **normalized choropleth maps** revealed relative densities and disparities.

+## Race and Infant Mortality Analysis

+The analysis reveals significant correlations between racial demographics and health outcomes in South Carolina:

+- Counties with higher percentages of Black or African American populations show elevated infant mortality rates
+- This pattern suggests persistent health disparities that may be influenced by:
+  - Limited access to healthcare facilities in rural areas
+  - Socioeconomic factors affecting maternal and infant health
+  - Historical and systemic barriers to healthcare access
+- The visualization of these patterns through both dot density and choropleth mapping helps identify areas that may require targeted healthcare interventions and resources

 ---